German citizens' assembly calls for concrete climate action ahead of elections | DW | 24.06.2021

 "It was a lot of work," said Adnan Arslan, a 32-year-old participant in the virtual assembly from Velbert who works in manufacturing.
 "I think we did a good job on the recommendations — the rest is up to the politicians."

-The 160 participants in the democratic experiment were selected by lottery to representa a country of 83 million people with vastly differing opinions on how — and how fast — to green its economy.
-The group was randomly chosen within demographic constraints like age, education and state or country of origin, but not selected to fit political views or voting intentions.
+The 160 participants in the democratic experiment were selected by lottery to represent a country of 83 million people with vastly differing opinions on how — and how fast — to green its economy.
+The group was randomly chosen within demographic constraints such as age, education and state or country of origin, but not selected to fit political views or voting intentions.

 Supported by an expert panel of scientists, the assembly was tasked with working out how Germany could implement climate goals that are both fairer and more ambitious in the energy, mobility, construction and food sectors.

-"It was not always easy to come to the same denominator," said Arslan.
+"It was not always easy to come to the same denominator," Arslan said.
 "But we did it and reached a consensus."

 In the energy sector, most of the assembly voted for a coal phase-out by 2030.
 The government's 2038 deadline would see emissions shoot past its own targets.
 The assembly also voted to make the step-by-step installation of photovoltaic panels on roofs compulsory from 2022.